jcollard/unm-hip/README.md

 <pre>pad :: (Monoid (Pixel img), Image img) => Int -> Int -> img -> img</pre>

-Given m, n, and img, pad returns an Image with m rows and n columns
+Given m, n, and img, <b>pad</b> returns an Image with m rows and n columns
     where the value at location (i, j) of the result image is the value of img at location (i, j) if i is less than m and j is less than n and mempty otherwise.